-Zoopla and Uswitch owner bought for £2.2bn
+Zoopla and Uswitch owner sold for £2.2bn

-Zoopla, Uswitch and Primelocation owner ZPG bought for £2.2bn
+Zoopla, Uswitch and Primelocation owner ZPG sold for £2.2bn

 The owner of property website Zoopla and comparison site Uswitch has agreed to be bought by a US private equity firm.